NunoSempere/nunosempere.com/blog/2023/07/19/better-harder-faster-stronger/index.md

 2. Recipients of criticism often don't care about its content.
 3. Recipients of criticism often perceive it as an attack.
 4. If the target of criticism can choose what standard of criticism is acceptable, they will tend to choose very high standards.
-5. Targets of criticism can insulate themselves against criticism by pointing out that its form or shape—as oppposed to its content—is flawed
+5. Targets of criticism can insulate themselves against criticism by pointing out that its form or shape—as opposed to its content—is flawed
 6. Producing criticism which deals with the above is expensive.
 7. In practice, producing criticism ends up being expensive.
 8. People also fear appearing disagreeable.
 9. In practice, "doing criticism well" has a strong component of acknowledging and appeasing power.
 8. Overall, this results in a suboptimal amount of criticism being produced, in contrast with the socially optimal rate.
-9. A solution to this is [Crocker's Rules](http://sl4rg/crocker.html): Publizicing one's willingness to receive more flawed criticism.
+9. A solution to this is [Crocker's Rules](http://sl4.org/crocker.html): Publicizing one's willingness to receive more flawed criticism.
-10. At an institutional level, Crocker's rules would have to be adopted by those ultimately resposible for a given thing.
+10. At an institutional level, Crocker's rules would have to be adopted by those ultimately responsible for a given thing.
 11. Many times, there isn't someone who is ultimately responsable for things.
 Though sometimes there is a CEO or a board of directors.
 12. When Crocker's rules are adopted, malicious, or merely status-seeking actors could exploit them to tarnish reputations or to quickly raise their status at the expense of others.
-13. In practice, my sense is that the balance of things still points towards Crocker's rules being beneficial
+13. In practice, my sense is that the balance of things still points towards Crocker's rules being beneficial.
 14. While people who care should adopt Crocker's rules, this isn't enough to deal with all the bullshit, and so more steps are needed.

 ### 2.2.
 The "hardcore optimizer" hypothesis

-Here is something which I've been thinking about as the "hardocore optimizer hypothesis":
+Here is something which I've been thinking about as the "hardcore optimizer hypothesis":

 > An actor which is under no constraints is infinitely more powerful than one neutered by many restrictions